Center for Career Education

 New York, NY 10027

-Highlights among career fairs include the Engineering Career Fair in the fall and the Startup Career Fair in the spring.
-Additionally, CCE partners with Columbia Engineering on specialized networking events employer information sessions, and workshops tailored to department and student club needs.
+Highlights among employer events include the Engineering Career Fair in the fall and specialized industry showcases tailored to department and student club needs throughout the year.

-CCE has developed formal externship and internship and professional development programs in partnership with alumni and employers, including the Science, Technology, Engineering Program (STEP), the Virtual Internship Program (VIP), the Startup Internship Program, Columbia Arts Experience and the Kenneth Cole Community Action Program.
-Also through our Columbia Experience Overseas program, we offer summer internships in London, Hong Kong, Beijing, Shanghai, Singapore, Mumbai, and Amman.
+CCE has also developed formal externship and internship and professional development programs in partnership with alumni and employers, including the Science, Technology, Engineering Program (STEP), the Virtual Internship Program (VIP), the Startup Internship Program, Columbia Arts Experience and the Kenneth Cole Community Action Program.
+Through our Columbia Experience Overseas program, we offer summer internships in cities around the world.
 Alumni mentors are assigned to all students participating in these formal internship programs.
 CCE also administers the Work Exemption Program and the Columbia Engineering Internship Fund to help students undertake unpaid internships.
 Some of these programs are open to all students while others are open only to undergraduate students.
-We invite you to connect with CCE to learn about eligibility requirements.
+Connect with the CCE to learn about eligibility requirements.

 We welcome your visit to the Center for Career Education in person at East Campus or via our website to learn more about our programs and resources.